filiperecch/filiperecch.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I’m Filipe Recch, a comparative policy researcher and educator focused on educational equity and governance.
-Currently, I am a Visiting Assistant Professor at the University of Pittsburgh’s School of Education.
-My work combines research and teaching to address challenges in education through evidence-based approaches.
+I am a political scientist whose work focuses on educational equity and governance.
+Currently, I am a Visiting Assistant Professor of Practice at the University of Pittsburgh’s School of Education.
+My research integrates political science and education to address policy coordination and inclusion challenges through evidence-based approaches.

-One of my key research projects involves using Natural Language Processing (NLP) to analyze diversity and inclusion in K-12 textbooks, with a focus on how curriculum content reflects and influences educational outcomes.
-Additionally, I examine how intergovernmental cooperation shapes educational equity in developing nations, with an emphasis on Brazil’s federalist system.
+One of my main research projects uses Natural Language Processing (NLP) and computational text analysis to examine diversity and inclusion in K-12 textbooks, focusing on how curriculum content reflects and shapes educational outcomes.
+I also study how intergovernmental cooperation influences educational equity in low- and middle-income countries, with a particular focus on Brazil.

+Beyond education, my political science research explores the dynamics of presidential power and systemic barriers to minority representation in Latin America.
+This includes studying unilateral executive actions in polarized contexts and examining the challenges faced by marginalized groups in accessing political representation.

 I earned a PhD in International Comparative Education from Stanford University and worked as a Postdoctoral Research and Policy Associate at the University of Oxford.
-My teaching and mentoring span research methodologies, data analysis, and policy evaluation, guiding students on projects ranging from international education to public policy
+I enjoy teaching and mentoring, particularly in areas such as research methodologies, data analysis, and policy evaluation.
+I have guided students on projects ranging from analyzing education policies in various countries to evaluating public policy initiatives more broadly.